419tom/SQuAD-paraphrasing-eval/README.md

 files are intermediately saved virtually to save computing power, but it is not mandatory.
 Code is currently set up for GPU usage.

 ## Warning:
-This code has very slow runtimes and so it is reccomended to use a validation split of under 1000 for quicker results.
+This code has very slow runtimes and so it is recommended to use a validation split of under 1000 for quicker results.
 This will need to be manually adjusted at the input file pipelines.